lostfictions/why-cant-i/README.md

 a nice bot 4 u.

+pass these environment variables in if you want the bot to do stuff:

 - `MASTODON_TOKEN`: a Mastodon user API token
 - `MASTODON_SERVER`: the instance to which API calls should be made (usually where the bot user lives.) (default: https://mastodon.social)